andsens/bootstrap-vz/bootstrapvz/plugins/minimize_size/README.rst

       (only applicable when using vmdk backing).
 The tool is part of the `VMWare Workstation <https://my.vmware.com/web/vmware/info/slug/desktop_end_user_computing/vmware_workstation/10_0>`__
       package.
-   -  `qemu-img` (only applicaple when using vmdk or vdi backing).
+   -  `qemu-img` (only applicaple when using vmdk, vdi, raw or qcow2 backing).
 This tool is part of the `QEMU emulator <https://www.qemu.org/>`__.

 -  Tell apt to only download specific language files.
 See the